 Tigray forms the northernmost reaches of Ethiopia, and is located between 36 degrees and 40 degrees east longitude.
 Its north-south extent spans 12 and a half degrees to 15 degrees north.
 It is bordered by Eritrea in the north, Sudan to the west, Amhara to the southwest and Afar in the east.
 It is a very historic region noted for its custodianship of “… one of the powerful civilizations of the ancient world, [which] was centered here from at least 400 BC to the 10th century AD.
 Spreading far beyond modern Tigray, it molded the earliest culture of Ethiopia and left many historical treasures: towering finely carved stele, the remains of extensive palaces, and the ancient places of worship are still vibrant with culture and pageantry.”
 [1]

-Tigray is a region in transition having suffered the brunt of the 30 year war between Ethiopia and its former province of Eriterea which gained independence in the early 1990s.
+Tigray had been in transition over the last quarter century having suffered the brunt of the 30-year war between Ethiopia and its former province of Eritrea which gained independence in the early 1990s.
 It suffered more from a renewed fighting in the year 2000 that led to further dislocation of the rural population in the border regions.
 This, on top of the seemingly unending impacts of drought, famine, and the serious (and insidious) impacts of environmental damage.
-The later is a response to millennia of settlement in the region with few changes, if any, in farming practices which exposed the precious top layers of soils to erosion by the seasonal torrential rains of the summer months assisted by the rugged and steep landforms.
+The latter is a response to millennia of settlement in the region with few changes, if any, in farming practices which exposed the precious top layers of soils to erosion by the seasonal torrential rains of the summer months assisted by the rugged and steep landforms.
 Progress is slow, as a result as is the pace of life.
 “The highlands receive most of their rainfall during the summer months, much of which goes into tributaries of the Nile, 85% of whose water comes from Ethiopia.
 The soil has been depleted by many centuries of cultivation; water is scarce.
 Using methods that are thousands of years old, farmers plow their fields with oxen, sow seeds and harvest by hand.
 The harvest is threshed by the feet of animals.
 In the home, women use wood or the dried dung of farm animals for cooking.
 Women often work from 12 to 16 hours daily doing domestic duties as well as cultivating the fields.”
 [1]

 Landforms and Climate